top of page

 • You’re trusting the planner’s judgment and network

-• Availability depends on their partners’ capacity
+• Availability depends on their partner relationships

-2. Local safari operators
+2. Local safari operators (DMCs)

 What local operators do

-• Provide professional guides and safari vehicles
+• Own and maintain safari vehicles

-• Operate game drives and activities
+• Run game drives and activities

-• Handle park fees and logistics
+• Handle permits and park access

 • Solve problems in real time